Peter and Natasha’s Erakor Island Resort elopement was everything they wanted: a relaxed, stress free, “just us” experience!

 The thing is, they could only take a short break off work, so they needed to find an elopement destination that would sound both exciting and practical!
 A quick search on Google for wedding destinations near Australia led them to finding Erakor Island resort, in Vanuatu.

 With just a few more clicks, it appeared that Erakor island resort offers all inclusive wedding packages for couples looking to have a destination wedding, as well as for couples eloping.
-With this information, it took only little time for Peter and Natasha to make a decision to call the resort and inquire about booking.
+With this information, it took only little time for Peter and Natasha to make a decision to call the resort and inquire about booking for their elopement.

-Once they agreed on a date and made a booking, the wedding team on Erakor Island handled everything for them, from the putting in the paper work at the Wedding Registry to booking a celebrant, and from organizing flowers to making appointment with a hair dresser and makeup artist team.
+Once they agreed on a date and made a booking for an Erakor Island Resort elopement package, the wedding team on Erakor Island handled everything for them, from the putting in the paper work at the Wedding Registry to booking a celebrant, and from organizing flowers to making appointment with a hair dresser and makeup artist team.

 They arrived two days before the wedding, sat down with Laurel and Litia, who both oversee weddings on the island, and went together through the last details to organize, including where to have the ceremony as the resort offers at least three different locations to set up ceremonies: sunset beach, the most private one, coconut beach, which allows a canoe entrance, and the open chapel surrounded with majestic banyan trees and beautiful greenery.